between40and2/XALG/README.md

 > Pure Swift Applied Algorithms for Engineers (not for Exam-Victims, Magicians, or Rocket Scientists)

+## Motivation

+As a software engineer, I experienced a big gap between the supply of algorithm from textbook or demo-like open-source and the demand on algorithm in projects, and decided to fill the gap.

+The problems in projects are real and complicated with context.
+The payloads, the entities in topic, are objects that business-backed, rather than over-simplified integer.
+The key which is involved with algorithm in comparison can be different from the payload.
+Payloads with same keys are allowed to enter data structure.
+Just name a few, that the real problems that textbook data structure and algorithms are completely ignorant of.

 ## Scope

 * Pure Swift code for common data structures and algorithms. (even not Foundation/Cocoa?)
 * File-based storage/IO for data structures, mainly tree and graph.
 You need to save it for next time, no?
-* relational database storage for data structures, in CoreData, Apple-provided frameworks of ORM.
+* Relational database storage for data structures, in CoreData, Apple-provided frameworks of ORM.

 ### Out Of Scope